texfaq/texfaq.github.io/FAQ-msxy.md

 The `msx` and `msy` fonts were designed by the American Mathematical Society in the very early days of TeX, for use in typesetting papers for mathematical journals.
-They were designed using the 'old' MetaFont, which wasn't portable and is no longer available; for a long time they were only available in 300dpi versions which only imperfectly matched modern printers.
+They were designed using the ''old'' MetaFont, which wasn't portable and is no longer available; for a long time they were only available in 300dpi versions which only imperfectly matched modern printers.
 The AMS has now redesigned the fonts, using the current version of MetaFont, and the